New Illinois Campaign Finance Law Reduces Transparency

 There are other concerns as well.
 Suppose you are a prominent lawyer and political donor who wishes to unseat an incumbent from the city council.
 You donate a large sum of money to the son of a longtime friend.
 Under the previous Illinois campaign disclosure law, you could donate as much as $2,999 anonymously to kick start his campaign committee.
 Under the current law, you could donate as much as $4,999 anonymously.

 Later, when your friend’s son becomes alderman and seeks to appoint you to a public committee, the public will have no way to confirm any direct financial connection.
 So the wealthy and well-connected can trade campaign cash for political influence and only the candidate, God, and the donor will ever know.
 This change in the law makes that kind of backroom deal much more lucrative.

 I do not believe in putting limits on campaign contributions, but I do believe those contributions should be public record.
 Raising the threshold for new political committee formation was a step in the wrong direction.
 There should be no threshold.
 Everyone who raises money to run for public office should be required to file with the State Board of Elections.
 That would shed much needed light on the murky world of campaign finance.

-Posted on October 16, 2013, in Musings and tagged Illinois, elections, Campaign Finance, Illinois State Board of Elections, Political Committee, Linda Chapa LaVia, Don Harmon, Donors.
+Posted on October 16, 2013, in Musings and tagged Campaign Finance, Don Harmon, Donors, elections, Illinois, Illinois State Board of Elections, Linda Chapa LaVia, Political Committee.
 Bookmark the permalink.
 1 Comment.